 Pregnant women and young children are to avoid eating raw or undercooked shrimps or prawns for it weakens their immune system.

-Raw Shrimp or prawns may harbor bacteria or tiny parasites that can only be killed through high temperature steaming, grilling, or smoking.
+Raw Shrimp or prawns may harbor bacteria or tiny parasites that can only be killed through high-temperature steaming, grilling, or smoking.
 It is also advised that a person checks thoroughly to see if these shellfish have gone bad or rotten before preparing them for consumption

-Ways To Prepare Shrimps Safely
+How to Prepare Shrimps Safely

 Over the years, many chefs and cooks have adopted diverse means of safely preparing their shellfish varieties.
 In most cases these shellfish are soft in texture, therefore do not need to be cooked, or steamed for long to retain their crunchy feel and taste.

-As aforementioned to avoid food poisoning or illness, these shellfish need to be cooked properly, it is best to buy high-quality shrimps or prawns from stores, and look for a label certification with food safety guidelines as improper harvesting, and handling, or storage of these shellfish are rampant.
+As aforementioned to avoid food poisoning or illness, these shellfish need to be cooked properly, it is best to buy high-quality shrimps or prawns from stores, and look for a label certification with food safety guidelines as improper harvesting, handling, or storage of these shellfish are rampant.

 To prepare, de-shell the shrimp or prawn, then wash either shellfish carefully and thoroughly, this should be done away from other food items.